 That is indeed what we are doing.
-I have spoken to the head of Rolls-Royce and other companies about exactly the vision for aerospace that the hon.
+I have spoken to the head of Rolls-Royce and to other companies about exactly the vision for aerospace that the hon.
 Lady describes.
 There is a big opportunity for this country to lead the world in low-carbon aerospace technologies and that is what this Government are going to do.

-Does the Prime Minister agree that global Britain is not just about pursuing an ambitious independent trade policy, but that at its heart it is about championing values?
+Does the Prime Minister agree that global Britain is not just about pursuing an ambitious independent trade policy, but at its heart it is about championing values?
 Does he further agree that to make that a reality we must strengthen our voice on the world stage and be unafraid to call out countries that threaten those values and the rules-based international order?

 I believe that this will be a profoundly beneficial change for both the FCO and DFID.
-It will infuse the whole of our foreign policy with the missionary zeal and sense of idealism that characterises the very best of our aid experts.
+It will infuse the whole of our foreign policy with the missionary zeal and sense of idealism that characterise the very best of our aid experts.
 They are the best in the world, and they will now be at the absolute heart of UK foreign policy.
 That is the right place for them to be.

-All I am hearing from today’s exchanges is that we will only help the poorest in the world if they are buying British goods.
+All I am hearing from today’s exchanges is that we will help the poorest in the world only if they are buying British goods.
 Words fail me at the cowardly abdication of Britain’s global responsibility to the poorest in the world.
 We are shooting ourselves in the foot.
 The covid crisis can only be resolved if the poorest countries get rid of the virus or control it.
 Will the Prime Minister reconsider this globally illiterate and morally reprehensible move?